lebedevsi0/lebedevsi0/README.md

 <p> I have a passion for writing a code that is efficient, clean, follows sound logic and is easily interpretable and maintainable.
 I also enjoy solving problems which have a real impact, especially when it comes to programming. </p>

 <p> Throughout my studies, I have acquired a broad range of knowledge in computer science and mathematics.
 When it comes to programming, I know such languages as Python, R, C, C++ and SQL.
 In particular, I have a broad experience with using such Python libraries as NumPy, Pandas and Scikit-Learn as well as object-oriented programming.
-When it come to functional programming, I also have knowledge of Scala and several projects in Apache Spark. </p>
+When it come to functional programming, currently I am learning scala in Apache Spark. </p>

 *   🌍  I'm based in New York, but open for relocation
 *   ✉️  You can contact me at [sl4996@columbia.edu](mailto:sl4996@columbia.edu)